tomaspavlin/CubeSolver/README.md

 ```
 solve
 ```
-This command will shutter the cube using 1 to 5 moves (this number can be chaged, see *Configuration* section) and display the cube configuration into console (see *Solve* section for more info).
-It computes the recommended move using the neural network and this move is performed by pressing **enter** (see *Solve* section for more options).
+This command will shutter the cube using 1 to 5 moves (this number can be chaged, see [Configuration](#configuration) section) and display the cube configuration into console (see [Solve](#solve) section for more info).
+It computes the recommended move using the neural network and this move is performed by pressing **enter** (see [Solve](#solve) section for more options).
 This repeats infinitely unless the cube is not solved.
 Although the program solves the cube in most cases, it does not solve it in every case.
-By that reason, it is possible to get out of the *solve* interface by typing **Q**.
+By that reason, it is possible to get out of the [Solve](#solve) interface by typing **Q**.

 Try to perform the *solve* command several times and then type **quit** to quit the program.